Stainless Steel Passivation

 - No dimensional change

-Arrow Cryogenics certifies to many passivation and cleaning specifications, including:
+Arrow Cryogenics certifies to many passivation and cleaning specifications, including, but not limited to:

 When requested, Arrow Cryogenics will provide certification of passivation and testing.